computationalabstraction/Avaran/README.md

-# Almonad
+# Avaran
-Alluring Lightweight Monads in Javascript
+Alluring Monads and Monad Transformers for Typescript